 The historian’s job in the 21st century is richer than ever before.
 Technological advancements have created new audiences with diverse needs, and allowed historians to chart and chronicle the past with greater speed and depth than ever before.
-These developments in our profession have created new challenges and new learnings, which we seek to highlight and interrogate in the 2020 Professional Historians Australia conference, to be hosted in Brisbane on Friday 28 and Saturday 29 August 2020.
+These developments in our profession have created new challenges and new learnings, which we seek to highlight and interrogate in the next Professional Historians Australia conference.

 • CONNECT: Professional historians connect with a variety of stakeholders, including clients, audiences, colleagues, and source material.
 We invite papers that discuss how these connections are established and maintained, and the nuances that these connections take across different media and social-cultural demographics.

 • CONSIDER: To work effectively and sensitively, professional historians consider a range of different sources, viewpoints, and methodological approaches.
 We invite papers that discuss what considerations historians have had to take into account on specific projects, and how they incorporate voices of minority or special interest groups into their work.

 • CHALLENGE: The professional historian’s job can present challenges; and historians challenge accepted views and traditional modes of delivery.
 We invite papers that address the challenges that historians have faced or made, including issues with access, the changing nature of technology and audience demands, the perception of historians in the community, and how historians have worked through these to advance their practice and our understanding of the world around us.
 Discussions considering challenges facing historians in the future are especially welcome.